-SEMESTER: 1 COURSE CODE: COMP 6910 COURSE TITLE: WIRELESS NETWORKS CREDITS: 3 PRE-REQUISITES: NONE
+SEMESTER: 1 COURSE CODE: COMP 6910 (Not Offered in Academic Year 2022/2023) COURSE TITLE: WIRELESS NETWORKS CREDITS: 3 PRE-REQUISITES: NONE

 COURSE DESCRIPTION & RATIONALE: This is a comprehensive course on wireless networks for graduate students.
 It surveys various wireless networking technologies and mechanisms with an emphasis on protocol design for efficient systems.
 Technologies covered range from personal area networks like Bluetooth to cellular wide area networks.
 We will cover, Bluetooth, Wi-Fi, 3G, and 4G cellular in some detail, and also survey some other technologies like Sensor and Ad-Hoc Networks.
 Emphasis will be on protocol design aspects for various wireless environments and traffic types.
 The objective is to train those who seek employment in the cellular industry.